 Using some kind of telekinetic power, I could grab the book from the table it was and place it right in front of me while it opened and showed up the stains, I saw the first time!
 But now those stains were like a watermark of myself fighting with Paimon!

 The book was showing me how to fight him and how to approach every hit he did.
-It was like watching a movie through the book, something out of this world!
+It was like watching a movie through the book, something out of this world.

-With a second strike, a really powerful one, I could throw him on the floor… but during this exciting moment of power and almost winning this battle, the dagger was getting deeper every time…
+With a second strike, a really powerful one, I could throw him on the floor . . . but during this exciting moment of power and almost winning this battle, the dagger was getting deeper every time . . .

 On the ground, with a grimace on his face, he spoke: